 A vital element of the whole experience sees the stunning photos we have created and select your favourites to produce as fine artwork.
 Whilst you enjoy a short break and perhaps give the dogs a quick bit of exercise, I work on picking and editing my favourite photos.
 I add my artistic flourish and prepare them for your gallery viewing session.

-You return to the studio for your slideshow viewing experience.
-On the projection screen, larger than life, you will be able to pick the best images, working with me to determine how they should be delivered as premium artwork.
-I only use the best photographic laboratories and framers in the UK to ensure they are guaranteed to last a lifetime.
+You return to the studio for your in-person viewing and ordering session.
+On the projection screen, larger than life, selecting them from a gallery of images you will be able to pick your favourite images, working with me to determine how they should be delivered as a fine art print and finished artwork.
+I only use the best photographic laboratories and framers in the UK to ensure your prints and wall art are guaranteed to last a lifetime.

 Recommendations and reviews

-I’m grateful that my clients are keen to let others know about their experience with me and provide such lovely feedback like that shown below.
+I’m grateful that my clients are keen to let others know about their experience with me, the special memories I have created and provide such lovely feedback on my service like that shown below.

 It makes me so happy that I can deliver such an experience to my clients and know that they have artwork to cherish for many years to come.